Natural heritage fund

 - a sketch map or aerial photo of the area to be treated

-- describe what you are going to do to improve indigenous biodiversity values
+- a description of what you're going to do to improve indigenous biodiversity values

 - the estimated total cost of the project funding